EnviDat/websnap/README.md

     logs: `file_logs=True`
 - If log keys are not specified in the configuration `[DEFAULT]` section then default values in the table below will be used.
 - `log_when` expects a value used by logging module TimedRotatingFileHandler.
-- For more details about how to use TimedRotatingFileHandler please [click here](https://docs.python.org/3/library/logging.handlers.html#timedrotatingfilehandler)
+- <a href="https://docs.python.org/3/library/logging.handlers.html#timedrotatingfilehandler" target="_blank">Click here for more information about how to use TimedRotatingFileHandler.</a>
 - The default values result in the file logs being rotated once every day and no removal of backup log files.

 ### Configuration